jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {{% note %}}
 Riveting stuff, amirite?
 I was hooked and messed around with them as often as I could, wherever I could.
-In the early 1980s my uncle worked for a company that provided IT services to the US Government in the early 80s,
+In the early 1980s my uncle worked for a company that provided IT services to the US Government in the early 80s, and let me mess around and borrow these just about as often as I wanted.
 {{% /note %}}

 ---